 60 norovirus cases traced to suburban Chicago restaurant

-CHICAGO (CBS) -- The Evanston Health Department now says it is tracking 60 cases of norovirus linked to a dollar burrito deal.
+EVANSTON, Ill.
+(CBS) -- The Evanston Department of Health and Human Services now says it is tracking 60 cases of norovirus linked to a dollar burrito deal.

-Investigators claim they traced the illnesses to Big Wig Tacos and Burritos near the Northwestern University campus.
+Investigators claim they traced the illnesses to Big Wig Tacos & Burritos, at 633 Church St. near the Northwestern University campus.

-All of those who got sick apparently ate there on November 18th.
+All of those who got sick apparently ate there on Nov.
+18, at a $1 burrito event geared toward Northwestern students.

+The norovirus can cause symptoms like nausea, diarrhea, vomiting, and stomach pain.

+"I felt sick, and it just worsened," Northwestern student Micah Sandy told CBS 2 last week.
+"I ended up going to immediate care - the student health center - which is where I found out I was the fifth person they saw with stomach-related issues."

 A manager denies the restaurant was the source of the outbreak, but said it is cooperating with the investigation and inspections and has taken additional measures to sanitize that location.